Backgrounder: Amendments to the Export Permits Regulations

 - Modernization of the Regulations (to match current process):

-For the section on Strategic and Military Goods and Technology, a new paragraph would allow the Department to request a number of specific, additional documents in certain instances that can be beneficial for the Department’s assessment of an export permit application.
+For the section on Strategic and Military Goods and Technology, a new paragraph allows the Department to request a number of specific, additional documents in certain instances that can be beneficial for the Department’s assessment of an export permit application.
 These include a copy of the commercial invoice, a copy of the purchase order and a copy of the letter of credit or other financial documentation, including bank transfers or authorizations.
-At the same time, the proposed amendments would specifically remove the requirement to provide certain information, as this information is no longer required under NEXCOL.
+At the same time, the amendments specifically remove the requirement to provide certain information, as this information is no longer required under NEXCOL.

-The new proposed section 4 in the Regulations titled “Certain Forest Products” has similarly been developed to reflect current practice and to provide greater certainty regarding the information required to support export permit applications.
+The new section 4 in the Regulations titled “Certain Forest Products” has similarly been developed to reflect current practice and to provide greater certainty regarding the information required to support export permit applications.

 Other elements of the amended Regulations include updates to (1) tombstone information requirements and (2) process issues:

 - From a tombstone information requirement perspective, the amendments require applicants to provide their email address along with that of the consignee(s).
 The amendments also add a requirement to provide a fax number, but this requirement will be preceded by the words “if any” as fax machines have fallen out of use.
-These proposed amendments track the existing data fields in NEXCOL.
+These amendments track the existing data fields in NEXCOL.

 Exporters who have any questions regarding this amendment should contact: